-- Saint-Nicolas-des-Champs – a Flamboyant Gothic-style church that dates from the 12th, 15th and 17th centuries.
+- Saint-Nicolas-des-Champs – a Flamboyant Gothic-style church from the 12th, 15th and 17th centuries.

 - Conservatoire national des arts et métiers – The former buildings of the Saint-Martin-des-Champs Priory now house the industrial design museum of Arts et Métiers.

-- Place de la République – one of Paris’ biggest and busiest squares at the border with the 10th and 11th arrondissement.
+- Place de la République – one of Paris’ largest and busiest squares at the border with the 10th and 11th arrondissements.

-- Notre Dame Cathedral – the most famous church of Paris also marks the point from which distances by road to other cities in France are measured.
+- Notre Dame Cathedral – the most famous church in Paris also marks the point from which distances by road to other cities in France are measured.

-- Pompidou Centre – a complex building in the Beaubourg area which houses a vast public library, the largest museum for modern art in Europe, and a centre for music and acoustic research.
+- Pompidou Centre – a complex building in the Beaubourg area which houses a vast public library, the largest museum for modern art in Europe, and a music and acoustic research centre.